breandan/kotlingrad/README.md

 Shape safety is an important concept in Kotlin∇.
 There are three broad strategies for handling shape errors:

 * Hide the error somehow by implicitly reshaping or [broadcasting](https://docs.scipy.org/doc/numpy-1.10.4/user/basics.broadcasting.html) arrays
-* Announce the error at runtime, with a relevant message, e.g. [`InvalidArgumentError`](https://www.tensorflow.org/api_docs/python/tf/errors/InvalidArgumentError)
+* Announce the error at runtime, with a relevant message, e.g., [`InvalidArgumentError`](https://www.tensorflow.org/api_docs/python/tf/errors/InvalidArgumentError)
 * Do not allow programs which can result in a shape error to compile

 In Kotlin∇, we use the last strategy to check the shape of tensor operations.
 Consider the following program: